 For example, you are long a stock at $35 per share, and you put a 5% trailing stop on your position.
 If the price falls 5% to $33.25, the stop will execute a market or limit order to close your position.

-But say the price rises to $40 per share, your 5% trailing stop moves up.
+But say the stock price rises to $40 per share, and your 5% trailing stop moves up.
 So now, if the price drops 5% from $40 to $38, your stop will execute a market or limit order.

 - A fixed dollar amount or percentage is set to trail the market price.

 - A trailing stop can be set using a market or limit order.

 - Trailing stops are great for maximizing profits in a winning trade.